 Displays a rolling log of the last 292 controller activations.

 The firmware of the Smart Thermostatic Control 32 can be updated via the smartphone app.
 The app will notify you when you first connect if there is a new firmware available and selecting OK will navigate you to the Firmware screen.

 By default, only the firmware for your type of controller will be displayed and if there is an update available it will be enabled.
 Tap on the firmware and then tap the “Update Firmware” button and the controller will begin the update process.

-Do not allow the application to go to the background or the phone to sleep while the firmware update is running.
+Do not allow the application to go to the background or the phone to sleep while the firmware update is running or the update will terminate.
 If the firmware is already installed it will be gray and not able to be selected.